alcanta/get_clean_data/README.md

 The original names were used as names of the columns in **tidy_1** At this moment we have a dataframe tidy_1 with the first 2 columns representing the subject id and activity id while the remaining 79 columns representing activities with descriptive activity names.

-### Requiremnt 3: Uses descriptive activity names to name the activities in the data set
+### Requirement 3: Uses descriptive activity names to name the activities in the data set
 For this task I hardcoded into a vector the name of the activities(*STANDING...*) and I used this vector to create a column *coloana_activitati* that was used into a new created **tidy_2** data frame.